robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the purpose of the Accept header in HTTP requests?

-A) Specify authentication credentials
+- A. Specify authentication credentials
-B) Indicate preferred response media types
+- B. Indicate preferred response media types
-C) Set caching directives
+- C. Set caching directives
-D) Define request body encoding
+- D. Define request body encoding

 ### Back
 **Correct Answer**: B